Ultimate XL Nappy Disposal Bundle with 18 Refills

 When planning which kind of pump you'd like to use, it can help to consider your budget, as well as how often you'll be using your pump.

-If you're mainly breastfeeding and only pumping occasionally, you may not need to spend as much on a pump as you will if you're going to be using it a lot.
+If you're mainly breastfeeding and only pumping occasionally, you may not need to spend as much on a pump as you would if you're going to be using it a lot.

 |